grml/grml-live/templates/GRML/README.txt

-Security considerations for grml
+Security considerations for Grml
 ================================

 1.)
-There is no automatic start of external accessible services in Live-CD
-    mode. (sshd is started by default on harddisk installations though.)

-2.)
 There are no default passwords.
 All accounts are locked by default.
-    Even local logins are not possible (unless you set a password or create new user accounts as root).
+    Even local logins are not possible by default (unless you set a password or create new user accounts as root).

-3.)
+2.)
 Therefore, all local interactive processes are started by init without
     authorization.
     Programs that only work for root are usually started using sudo without password.
 This has the advantage of making faults caused by defective